 All Of The Above Combined = Trading Routine

-So let’s start going through the list and see just how you can create a better trading environment for yourself, one that is more geared towards success!
+So let’s start going through the list and see just how you can create a better trading environment for yourself, one that is more geared toward success!

 Unlike other items on our list, this one has variables that are simply not up to you.

-If you mostly trade the GBP/USD pair, you’ll need to adjust to the hours where most activity on this pairing takes place, i.e – hours where there is significant overlap between business hours in both countries, those hours are of course vastly different than the time of day where you’ll find the most (and best) activity on the USD/JPY pair, or where most activity on Gold or Oil take place, and if Cryptocurrencies are “your thing” – well, there’s almost no specific times, so you’ll have to adjust yourself to where most activity is located.
+Suppose you mostly trade the GBP/USD pair.
+In that case, you’ll need to adjust to the hours where most activity on this pairing takes place, i.e., hours where there is significant overlap between business hours in both countries.
+Those hours are, of course, vastly different than the time of day where you’ll find the most (and best) activity on the USD/JPY pair or where most activities on Gold or Oil take place.
+If Cryptocurrencies are “your thing,” – well, there are almost no specific times, so you’ll have to adjust yourself to where most activity is located.

-If you trade mostly USD based crosses but you happen to reside in Asia – you had better prepare yourself for a lot of sleepless nights and very very early mornings, that’s simply how time zones work, and they can’t be altered.
+If you trade mostly USD-based crosses, but you happen to reside in Asia – you had better prepare yourself for a lot of sleepless nights or very, very early mornings, that’s simply how time zones work, and they can’t be altered.